quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender MUST NOT send any of these frames from a terminal state ("Data Recvd" or "Reset Recvd").
-A sender MUST NOT send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "Reset Sent" state or any terminal state, that is, after sending a RESET_STREAM frame.
+A sender MUST NOT send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "Reset Sent" state or any terminal state -- that is, after sending a RESET_STREAM frame.
 A receiver could receive any of these three frames in any state, due to the possibility of delayed delivery of packets carrying them.

-The receiver of a stream sends MAX_STREAM_DATA ({{frame-max-stream-data}}) and STOP_SENDING frames ({{frame-stop-sending}}).
+The receiver of a stream sends MAX_STREAM_DATA frames ({{frame-max-stream-data}}) and STOP_SENDING frames ({{frame-stop-sending}}).

-The receiver only sends MAX_STREAM_DATA in the "Recv" state.
-A receiver MAY send STOP_SENDING in any state where it has not received a RESET_STREAM frame;
+The receiver only sends MAX_STREAM_DATA frames in the "Recv" state.
+A receiver MAY send STOP_SENDING frame in any state where it has not received a RESET_STREAM frame -- that is, states other than "Reset Recvd" or "Reset Read".
-that is states other than "Reset Recvd" or "Reset Read".
-However there is little value in sending a STOP_SENDING frame in the "Data Recvd" state, since all stream data has been received.
+However, there is little value in sending a STOP_SENDING frame in the "Data Recvd" state, as all stream data has been received.
 A sender could receive either of these two frames in any state as a result of delayed delivery of packets.

 ## Bidirectional Stream States {#stream-bidi-states}